Curves on complete intersections and measures of irrationality: Introduction

 \subsection{Conventions}

 In this paper, we work over $\mb{C}$.
 By \emph{variety}, we mean an integral separated scheme of finite type over $\CC$.
+A \emph{curve} is a $1$-dimensional geometrically reduced and connected separated scheme of finite type over a field (note that a reducible curve is not a variety according to our conventions).
+A \emph{family of curves} $\pi \colon \cC \rightarrow T$ is a flat proper morphism whose fibers are curves.
 A \emph{polarized} variety $(X, L)$ consists of a projective variety $X$ together with an ample line bundle $L$.
 Recall that the \emph{gonality} of a smooth projective irreducible curve $C$, denoted by $\gon(C)$, is the smallest degree of a finite morphism $C\rightarrow \mb{P}^1$.
-For an integral curve, we define the gonality to be that of its normalization.
+For an integral curve, we define the gonality to be the gonality of its normalization.

 For a Cartier divisor $D$, we denote by $\big|D\big|_{\mb{Q}}$ the $\mb{Q}$-linear series, which consists of effective $\mb{Q}$-divisors which are $\mb{Q}$-linearly equivalent to $D$.
 For additional properties about linear series and line bundles, we mainly follow \cite{Lazarsfeld04a}.
-By a collection of \emph{general points} $p_{1}, \ldots, p_{m}$ in $X$, we mean that each $p_{i}$ is chosen arbitrarily from some unspecified open subset of $X$.
+By a collection of \emph{general points} $p_{1}, \ldots, p_{m}$ in $X$, we mean that each $p_{i}$ is chosen arbitrarily and independently from some unspecified open subset of $X$.
 This should be distinguished from a collection of points $p_1, \dots, p_m$ in \textit{general position}, by which we mean $(p_1, \dots, p_m)$ is chosen from an open subset of $\Sym^{m}(X)$.
-The latter notion is more restrictive on how the points are allowed to vary.
+For example, a linear series separating $n$ \emph{points in general position} is an elementary consequence of the dimension of the linear series whereas separating $n$ \emph{general points} is the more restrictive and subtle property of the linear series studied in \S\ref{section:covering_gonality_mult_ideals}-\ref{section:separation_of_points}.